thomas21-jquerry/banking-system/README.md

 # BankingSystem
-This is a banking sytem where we can add a user as well as transfer money to the other members
+This is a dummy banking sytem where we can add a user as well as transfer money to the other members
 ## Tools used
 Node, express, mongodb
 ## Links